awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

 *workspace\_identifier*
 The ID of the WorkSpace \(for example, `ws-0123456789`\)\.

-The following is the format of the `Resource` element of a policy statement that identifies a specific WorkSpace:
+The following is the format of the `Resource` element of a policy statement that identifies a specific WorkSpace\.

 ```
 "Resource": "arn:aws:workspaces:region:account_id:workspace/workspace_identifier"